aravinth784/Mind_Vault-Study-app/README.md

 Step4:After registering,Give the details in the login page and click login.

-Step5:Then you can access and learn the courses from our app
+Step5:Then you can access and learn the courses from our app.